akashnaren/cse15l-lab-reports/lab4.md

 ---
 ## Lab Report 4: Utilizing Terminal Controls
 ---
-Objective: Discuss about github, speeding up work using keyboard with terminal, and ssh.
+Objective: Discuss about Github, speeding up work using keyboard with terminal, and ssh.
 Overall make command line operations efficient.
 ---
-Now before I get into the steps and the main components I need for this lab report, I would like to first display the steps that were used and the ones of focus.
+Now before I get into the steps and the main components I need for this lab report, I would like to first display the steps that were used.

 The Steps Are:
 1. Setup Delete any existing forks of the repository you have on your account